ChinTzu/Node.js-Angular/README.md

    run command 'npm install' for '/server' and '/client' to install dependencies.

 # Application Walkthrough
+Open a command prompt, enter the following command for project "/server" and "/client" \
+\server> node index \
+\client> ng serve

 Open the web browers with http://localhost:4200/

 Fill in the form then click SUBMIT to register a new user\